 Being a leader also requires strong support and I promise that I will be there to help you be the person you want to be.
 I will be there to support you when you fight prejudice, intolerance, narrow-mindedness and negativity that you will definitely find on your way.
 I will be there to remind you that you are awesome no matter what happens.

-Enjoy your camp and I am sure that it will be wonderful and fun with lots of learnings and character building.
+Enjoy your camp and I am sure that it will be wonderful and fun with lots of learning and character building.
 You can do it!
 I believe in you!

 I love you,

 While the kids were on camp for two days, the parents talked amongst themselves about what happened to them while they wrote the letters.
 I found out later that parents went through personal growth while writing this letter and that it was not easy at all.

 Success is climbing upwards and for kids (and grownups) to succeed, they need someone to hold the ladder for them – a support structure that is there to remind them to move forward – like the caddy of a champion golfer.
 Parents are the best support group for their kids, because they have the purest interest in their kids benefit and good fortune.